 During the first 7-10 day period, keep physical activity and sun exposure to an absolute minimum.
 Do not touch the affected area unnecessarily, and never pick or scratch at the affected area as this could lead to scarring.

 DO NOT expose the skin to the sun for 6-12 months following your procedure.
 Sunblock must be worn at all times while outdoors and in all seasons

 After surgery, redness is expected over the targeted areas of CO2 facial laser resurfacing.
 In the beginning the redness can be very intense and appear like severe sunburn.
 This is very normal and will gradually fade over a period of 3-6 months.

 At least 7 days should be taken off before returning to work.
 However, if your job is image conscious, such as sales, involves environmental dust or debris, or involves sun exposure, we recommend taking up to two weeks off of work.

-A post-operative appointment will be made for you when your surgery is scheduled.
+A post-operative appointment will be made for you when your facial laser resurfacing surgery is scheduled.
 Please keep this appointment.